santcode123/HLD-Concepts/HLD Topics/14-Distributed-caching-and-caching-strategies.md

 disadvantage:
 there is some rare case, if db is down for long time and cache Time to live(TAT) has been expired so data will be removed from the cache and will not able to write once db is up, so for future request the data will be lost.

+#### When we should propose caching
+first we need to figure out the problems we are facing like, latency, or data base frequenct request for rarely changed resources then we need to think of caching, give cache aside strategies by default until interviewer asks specific strategies

+Note: Thundering herd can happen if so many request misses the cache and hit directly the db, in different selection we will cover thundering herd problem